oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 Constants for the CQN :ref:`qos <consubscribeoptqos>` Quality of Service.

-.. list-table-with-summary::  Subscription Constants for the CQN ``qos`` Property
+.. constants-table::  Subscription Constants for the CQN ``qos`` Property
-    :header-rows: 1
-    :class: wy-table-responsive
-    :align: center
-    :widths: 10 10 30
-    :summary: The first column displays the name of the constant for the qos property.
-The second column displays the value of the constant.
-The third column displays the description of the constant.

-    * - Constant Name
-      - Value
-      - Description
     * - ``oracledb.SUBSCR_QOS_BEST_EFFORT``
       - 16
       - When best effort filtering for query result set changes is acceptable.
 False positive notifications may be received.
 This behavior may be suitable for caching applications.